-To model the many-to-many relation between tasks and programs, we implement S as a relational database to facilitate the retrieval of all programs (known to date) that solve a given task, and vice versa - of all tasks solved by a given program.
+To model the many-to-many relation between tasks and programs, we implement S as a relational database to facilitate the retrieval of all programs (known to date) that solve a given task, and vice versa - the retrieval of all tasks solved by a given program.
 We disallow duplicates in S.

-The top-level learning process starts with $S = \emptyset$ and the working training set L filled with the original ARC tasks, and stages learning into cycles of Exploration, Training, and Reduction phases (Fig. 4).
+The top-level learning process starts with $S = \emptyset$ and the working training set L filled with the original ARC tasks, and stages learning into cycles of Exploration, Training, and Reduction phases (Fig. 6).
 As TransCoder spends most of its time iterating between Training and Reduction, this will be referred as the inner loop of the method; Exploration happens more sparingly, and thus we consider it a part of the outer loop.

-Exploration.
-The purpose of this phase is to provide synthetic training examples needed in subsequent phases.
+- Exploration The purpose of this phase is to provide synthetic training examples needed in subsequent phases.
 A random task T is drawn from L and the Generator is queried on it.
-If the generated program p solves T, the pair (T, p) is added to S. Otherwise, it is checked whether the responses produced by p for T's demonstrations meet basic criteria of nontriviality, i.e. are non-empty and depend on the input rasters (i.e. the responses vary by demonstration).
-If T' passes this test, (T', p) is added to the S and L. This continues until enough new tasks have been added to S.

-Training consists in applying SL to a random subset of tasks drawn from S. The execution of this phase ends after iterating m times through all training examples in the drawn subset.

-${41}$ Reduction starts with selecting from S a subset of tasks with known target programs.
-Then, those tasks are grouped ${42}$ by programs; a group of tasks with the same program forms a category.
-Next, n categories are drawn at random. ${43}$ Finally, k tasks are drawn for each category.
-The tasks selected in this way form a working subset $L' \subset L$.

-In the next step, TransCoder is evaluated on L'.
+If the generated program p solves T, the pair (T, p) is added to S. Otherwise, it is checked whether the response rasters produced by p for T's demonstrations meet basic criteria of nontriviality, i.e. are non-empty and vary by demonstration.
+If T' passes this test, (T', p) is added to the S and L. This continues until enough new tasks have been added to S. - Training Training consists in applying SL to a random subset of tasks drawn from S. The execution of this phase ends after iterating m times through all training examples in the drawn subset. - Reduction Reduction starts with selecting from S a subset of tasks with known target programs.
+Then, those tasks are grouped by programs; a group of tasks with the same program forms a category.
+Next, n categories are drawn at random.
+Finally, k tasks are drawn for each category.
+The tasks selected in this way form a working subset $L' \subset L$. - In the next step, TransCoder is evaluated on L'.
 For each task $T \in L'$, if the program produced by the Generator solves T, it is marked as learned and removed from S (if present in S).
-Otherwise, T is marked as not learned and added to S (if not present in S)6.

-Finally, the results for L' are grouped according to the category from which the tasks come and the average percentage β of solved tasks within each of them is calculated.
-If β reaches the minimum threshold β{\min} in n_s consecutive iterations of the Training stage, we declare stagnation and switch to the Exploration phase, invoking a new iteration of the outer loop; otherwise, we move to the Training phase (i.e., continue iterating in the inner Training-Reduction loop in Fig. 4).
+Otherwise, T is marked as not learned and added to S (if not present in S)6. - Finally, the results for L' are grouped according to the category from which the tasks come and the average percentage β of solved tasks within each of them is calculated.
+If β reaches the minimum threshold β{\min} in n_s consecutive iterations of the Training stage, we declare stagnation and switch to the Exploration phase, invoking a new iteration of the outer loop; otherwise, we move to the Training phase (i.e., continue iterating in the inner Training-Reduction loop in Fig. 6).

-6In this way, we allow for re-evaluation of tasks marked previously as learned and removed from S.